RTradeLtd/Temporal/README.md

 Under development, pre version 1.
 MVP is testable and usable.

-# License

-The Temporal License is currently under-review, and as of commit https://github.com/RTradeLtd/Temporal/commit/c5442206ebc4808a60351b3f21f1c1342e2667cd is using a MIT license which will only apply to temporal code from that commit onwards.
-The license will likely change in the coming weeks as the licensing system for Temporal is worked out.

 # Dependencies (WIP)

 We use a slightly modified vendored go-ipfs-api package to provide some additional functionality for publishing IPNS records (one additional function, and a modified `Publish` function) see changes in `vendor/github.com/ipfs/go-ipfs-api/ipns.go`